BUILT-IN MICROWAVE BUYING GUIDE

 • Convection Cooking: Your microwave oven can become a second oven or a combination oven if you opt for a model that includes convection cooking.
 In addition to reheating and cooking frozen meals, your microwave convection oven can now roast a chicken or bake cookies, doing double duty in your kitchen.

 • EasyConvect Conversion System: Convection ovens use fans to circulate heated air.
 But most recipes don’t list temperatures and times for convection ovens.
-If your microwave has the EasyConvect feature, it will convert the time and temperature to convection settings for easy use and great results.
+If your microwave has the EasyConvect™ Conversion System, like this KitchenAid® 30-inch Built-In Microwave Oven with Convection Cooking, it will convert the time and temperature to convection settings, making it easy to use with recipes of all kinds.

-• Crispwave Technology: Your microwave will do so much more than pop popcorn or melt butter if you have the crisper pan and Crispwave™ technology to grill, fry, brown or crisp foods.
+• Crispwave Technology: Your microwave will do so much more than pop popcorn or melt butter if you have the crisper pan and CrispwaveTechnology to grill, fry, brown or crisp foods.

 • PrintShield Finish: This specialized coating for stainless steel resists smudges and fingerprints and is easy to clean with just water and a soft cloth.